brain4tech/b4t-python-telegram-bot/README.md

  - software-engineering student from Germany (4th semester)
  - 3-4 years of Python experience
- - I've been studying the Telegram Bot API for 1 1/2 years and released small scripts in [my other repository](https://github.com/brain4tech/telegram-bot-api-scripts).
-Unfortunately that coding style is unusable for bigger projects so I decided to create an own little library for future projects and other people who want to learn the Telegram Bot API without going through the pain I've been going through.
+ - I've been studying the Telegram Bot API for 2 years and released small scripts in [my other repository](https://github.com/brain4tech/telegram-bot-api-scripts).
+Unfortunately that coding style is unusable for bigger projects so I decided to create an own little library for future projects and other people who want to learn the Telegram Bot API so they don't need to go through the pain I've been going through.
  - beginner at GitHub and publishing code.
  - English is obviously **not** my first language

-Feel free to make a pull request and help me making this repository beginner- and userfriendly!
+Feel free to make a pull request and help me making this repository more beginner- and userfriendly!